Shanghai Cooperation Organisation: Economic cooperation

-Russia, Kazakhstan and Kyrgyzstan are also members of the Eurasian Economic Union.

-A Framework Agreement to enhance economic cooperation was signed by the SCO member states on 23 September 2003.
+In September 2003, a Framework Agreement to enhance economic cooperation was signed by the SCO member states.
 At the same meeting the Premier of China, Wen Jiabao, proposed a long-term objective to establish a free trade area in the SCO, while other more immediate measures would be taken to improve the flow of goods in the region.
-A follow up plan with 100 specific actions was signed one year later, on 23 September 2004.
+A follow-up plan with 100 specific actions was signed one year later, on 23 September 2004.

-On 26 October 2005, during the Moscow Summit of the SCO, the Secretary General of the Organisation said that the SCO will prioritise joint energy projects; including in the oil and gas sector, the exploration of new hydrocarbon reserves, and joint use of water resources.
-The creation of the SCO Interbank Consortium was also agreed upon at that summit in order to fund future joint projects.
-The first meeting of the SCO Interbank Association was held in Beijing on 21–22 February 2006.
-On 30 November 2006, at The SCO: Results and Perspectives, an international conference held in Almaty, the representative of the Russian Foreign Ministry announced that Russia is developing plans for an SCO "Energy Club".
-The need for this "club" was reiterated by Moscow at an SCO summit in November 2007.
-Other SCO members, however, have not committed themselves to the idea.
-However, during the 2008 summit it was stated that "Against the backdrop of a slowdown in the growth of world economy pursuing a responsible currency and financial policy, control over the capital flowing, ensuring food and energy security have been gaining special significance".
+In October 2005, during the Moscow Summit of the SCO, the Secretary General of the Organisation said that the SCO would prioritise joint energy projects; including in the oil and gas sector, the exploration of new hydrocarbon reserves, and joint use of water resources.
+The creation of the SCO Interbank Consortium was also agreed upon in order to fund future joint projects.
+In February 2006, the first meeting of the SCO Interbank Association was held in Beijing.
+In November 2006, at The SCO: Results and Perspectives, an international conference held in Almaty, the representative of the Russian Foreign Ministry announced that Russia was developing plans for an SCO "Energy Club". in November 2007, Moscow reiterated the need for this "energy club" at an SCO summit.
+Other SCO members, however, did not commit themselves to the idea.
+During the 2008 summit it was stated that "Against the backdrop of a slowdown in the growth of world economy pursuing a responsible currency and financial policy, control over the capital flowing, ensuring food and energy security have been gaining special significance".

-At the 2007 SCO summit Iranian Vice President Parviz Davoodi addressed an initiative that had been garnering greater interest and assuming a heightened sense of urgency when he said, "The Shanghai Cooperation Organisation is a good venue for designing a new banking system which is independent from international banking systems".
+At the 2007 SCO summit, Iranian Vice President Parviz Davoodi addressed an initiative that had been garnering greater interest when he said, "The Shanghai Cooperation Organisation is a good venue for designing a new banking system which is independent from international banking systems".